by Steven Doyle

 Chicken with Poblano and Hatch Pepper Rajas – Roasted Poblanos and Hatch peppers paired with creamy, rich Mexican Crema and salty Cotija cheese make this a chicken dish to remember!

-And of course CM will have your favorites back again: Hatch Tortillas, Roasted Hatch Marinated Sirloin, Hatch Salsa (are you getting any ideas, fajitas, maybe?).
-There is also, chips, cookies, breads, and a whole list of other things they added peppers to.
+And of course, CM will have your favorites back again: Hatch Tortillas, Roasted Hatch Marinated Sirloin, Hatch Salsa (are you getting any ideas, fajitas, maybe?).
+There are also, chips, cookies, breads, and a whole list of other things they added peppers to.

-Earlier this year I spent several months in New Mexico making my way around the state devouring everything with a Hatch pepper including many, many rellenos.
+I spent many m onths in New Mexico making my way around the state and devouring everything with a Hatch pepper including many, many rellenos.
 Below is a good recipe to use your pepper.

 The model for this fabulous version comes from the kitchens of the Benevidez sisters at Chope’s in La Mesa and the Hernandez family at Nellie’s Café in Las Cruces.
 These chile rellenos are covered in gooey cheese with a green chile sauce and are worth every calorie and minute of preparation.